stevenstetzler/kahs-nn/README.md

 # kahs-nn
-A neural network and computer vision workshop for students at Kutztown Area High School
+A Python, data analysis, neural network, and computer vision workshop for students at Kutztown Area High School

 # Intro to Python